Why Courmayeur Is Still My Favourite Resort

-And, last but not least, Aunty Eugenia who used to own the legendary Turistica Hotel and Restaurant, everyone’s cousin and just the lovliest lady in town.
+And, last but not least, Aunty Eugenia who used to own the legendary Turistica Hotel and Restaurant, everyone’s cousin and just the loveliest lady in town.

 PS: I haven’t finished yet!!!
 When I started writing this blog, I realised that I am going to get into a lot of trouble with other friends whom I did not mention in Courmayeur.
 At the time of writing you were either closed or I did not get a chance to photograph you.
 So take this as working document that will keep expanding and expanding.
 Watch out for me!.
 I’ll be there soon!

-PSS: One musn’t forget, one of my old time favourite bars in the alps.
-The legendary VaCherie, pictures below, run by Lilli ( photos to come ).
+PSS: One mustn’t forget, one of my old time favourite bars in the alps.
+The legendary VaCheri, run by Lilli.
 This place kicks in after 1 am.
-Say no more!!
-With 3 other nightclubs in town too, there is plenty of late apres-ski for the night owls.
+Say no more!
+With three other nightclubs in town too, there is plenty of late apres-ski for the night owls.

 4810, one of the best sports shops in town, owned by the legendary Grivel family.
 Yes Grivel as in ice axes and mountaineering equipment.

 And the snow park has finally arrived in Courmayeur with good recycling of the old cable car.